thejaswinidhanaraj/EXPERIMENT-04-INTERFACING-DIGITAL-SENSOR-DHT-11-Soil-Moisture-sensor--WITH-EDGE-DEVELOPMENT-BOARD-/README.md

 ## Working Principle:
 Experiment 4A
-The Ultrasonic sensor Trig pin is connected to one of the GPIO pins of the Raspberry Pi 4.
-The Ultrasonic sensor Echo pin is connected to one of the GPIO pins of the Raspberry Pi 4.
+The Temperature and Humidity Sensor (DHT-11) OUT is connected to one of the GPIO pins of the Raspberry Pi 4.
-The Python script sets the take the distance taken echo output and shown in Thingspeak cloud with current status and Console.
+The Python script sets the measure the real time temperature and Humidity output and shown in HiveMQcloud with current status and Console.
 CIRCUIT DIAGRAM
-Connect the Vcc of the Ultrasonic sensor +5V in Raspberrry Pi4.
+Connect the Vcc of the Temperature and Humidity Sensor (DHT-11) is connected to +5V in Raspberrry Pi4.
-Connect the Gnd of the Ultrasonic sensor Gnd in Raspberrry Pi4.
+Connect the Gnd of the Temperature and Humidity Sensor (DHT-11) is connected to Gnd in Raspberrry Pi4.
-Connect the Trig pin to any one GPIO.
-Connect the Echo pin to any one GPIO.
+Connect the OUT to any one GPIO.

 Experiment 4B
+The Soil Moisture Sensor (REES52) D0 is connected one of the GPIO pins in Raspberry Pi 4.
-The IR sensor is connected one of the GPIO pins in Raspberry Pi 4.
+The Soil Moisture Sensor (REES52) A0 is connected one of the GPIO pins in Raspberry Pi 4.
-The Python script sets the PIR sensor value based on the motion detected and shown in Thingspeak and console.
+The Python script sets the Soil Moisture Sensor (REES52) value based on the variation in the temparature and humdity (Dry or Wet) and shown in HiveMQ Cloud and console.
 CIRCUIT DIAGRAM
-Connect the PIR sensor Vcc to any +5V.
+Connect the Soil Moisture Sensor (REES52) Vcc to any +5V.
-Connect the PIR sensor GND to any GND.
+Connect the Soil Moisture Sensor (REES52) GND to any GND.
+Connect the Soil Moisture Sensor (REES52) D0 to any one GPIO.
-Connect the PIR sensor OUT to any one GPIO.
+Connect the Soil Moisture Sensor (REES52) A0 to any one GPIO.

 Experiment 4A
 ## PROGRAM (Python)